isomerpages/gb-assist/pages/solutionrepo/solution2065.md

 ---
-title: EQUIP Version 10 - EQUIP S1 - 20 Users
+title: FleetManager Version 5.0 - FleetManager Leasing Plan for 5 vehicles
-permalink: /productivity-solutions-grant/solutionrepo/solution2052
+permalink: /productivity-solutions-grant/solutionrepo/solution2065
 ---

 #### Description

-EQUIP is an easy to use and versatile ERP solution that help companies revolutionize their business into insightful and intelligent enterprises by reducing paperwork, providing in depth business analytics and automating manual labor.

-Our package comprises automated solutions for CRM, Sales, Purchase, Inventory, and Accounting.
-These modern ERP solutions assist companies to win their markets with advanced analytics, data management, real-time processing, and automation.
+FleetManager App software is a modern fleet management system offered by Logisfleet Pte Ltd since 2010.
+With more than a decade of experience helping Singapore companies digitize their fleet operations, our capabilities and strengths are constantly evolving to match our customers' high expectations.
+We have equipped ourselves with our own in-house automotive technicians, constantly innovate with our own R&D team, and own a dedicated 3000 square feet workshop for vehicle drive-in installation.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200831_Desensitised_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/LOGISFLEET20200544_Desensitised_Annex_3(002)_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria